About Us

 Story

-Being around other children and adults is essential for children to learn to navigate their own emotional landscapes and interact with others gracefully: with judicious guidance from parents and teachers to facilitate the emergence of these powerful skills, children develop the platforms to stand on to reach higher learning and get more out of future educational experiences.
+Being around other children and adults is essential for children to learn to navigate their own emotional landscapes and interact with others gracefully: with judicious guidance from parents and teachers to facilitate the emergence of these skills, children develop the platforms to stand on to reach higher learning and get more out of future educational experiences.

 3. Why not?
 Seriously, why not?
 Our kids can do it.
 They can benefit from it.
 And it's really exciting to see this happen.
+Most European children learn to speak at least two languages.
+This gives them the cognitive advantages of skilled code-switching, opens the door to further linguistic exploration, and unlocks the culture of the second language in a way that advances serious understanding as well as epicurean adventure.

+Language learning occurs naturally in a nature setting that was already designed to optimally nurture children's minds.
 Like many parents, I observed that my child’s play became more sustained, independent, immersive, and creative when he engaged in open-ended play with "loose parts," like cars, building materials or sand.
 Observing these moments, I felt like I was seeing his mind come online.

 Nature provides the loose parts for experimentation more abundantly and beautifully than those produced by manufacturers.
 Between breathless breaks to run and climb, children’s play takes on a new level of focus outdoors.
-Going outside under the ceiling-less sky and being surrounded by forest and creatures rather than walls and pictures has effects on the awakening mind that are both entirely intangible, echoing down the long passage of human history, and evidence-based--reflecting positive outcomes across the spectrum of studied development.
+Going outside under the ceiling-less sky and being surrounded by forest and creatures, rather than walls and pictures, has effects on the awakening mind that are both entirely intangible, echoing down the long passage of human history, and evidence-based--reflecting positive outcomes across the spectrum of studied development.
 What better place for the minds of the future to awaken than in the deep play that flows from creeks, tadpoles, and mud?

 What I want most for our students, and what I always want for Chiron, is to ignite an appetite for lifelong learning, the kind of appetite that makes life richer and more delightful at every age.